curious-33/trivia/README.md

 The project's done for test task and available to fork and change.
 In this repo, I've used [opentdb.com](https://opentdb.com/) api in order to supply information.

+## Requirements

+Nodejs: higher than(or equal) v12
+NPM: higher than(or equal) v6

+Why are these requirements?

 ## Available Scripts

 In the project directory, you can run: